 Apart from an impressive site, it is a place holding a great history.
 Princess Sissy was hosted at Mon Repos palace for a long period of time in 1863.
 After falling in love with the beautiful island of Corfu, she built her own palace, Achillion.

-Mon Repos Palace is also the birthplace of prince Philip, the Duke of Edinburgh and husband of Queen Elizabeth II.
+Mon Repos Palace is also the birthplace of Prince Philip, the Duke of Edinburgh and husband of Queen Elizabeth II.
 Later, during the occupation of Corfu by the Italians, it became the residence of the Italian governor of the Ionian islands, Parini.

 Back to now, Mon Repos Palace attracts hundreds of tourists every year.
 This is partly because inside the palace there is a little museum, hosting Ionian treasures.

-You can reach Mon Repos Palace either by car/taxi, or by bus.
+You can reach Mon Repos Palace either by car/taxi or by bus.

 5. Achillion Palace Corfu

 Surprise!
-Another dreamy palace in our list.
+Another dreamy palace on our list.

 Just 10 km away from Corfu town, you’ll find the stunning palace of the famous princess Sissy, named Achillion Palace.